ghodulik95/chromebook-nautilus-desktop/README.md

 You need passwordless sudo for:

 - `tablet-mode-handler.sh` (managing tablet mode)
-  + The tablet event id can change across boots, so sudo is needed to read the device list from libinput.
+  + The tablet event id can change across boots, so sudo is needed to read the device list from libinput every boot/login.
 - `brightnessctl` (adjusting screen brightness)
   + This software appears to require sudo privileges for basic use.